trinodb/trino/docs/src/main/sphinx/admin/properties.rst

 Properties reference
 ====================

-This section describes the most important config properties, that may be used to tune Trino or alter its behavior when required.
+This section describes the most important config properties and (where applicable) their corresponding :ref:`session properties
+<session-properties-definition>`, that may be used to tune Trino or alter its
+behavior when required.

 .. toctree::
     :titlesonly: